SimonSchubert/LinuxCommandLibrary/README.md

 * Keep the app content up-to-date
 * Keep the app up-to-date with Jetpack Compose

+### Licensing
+The source code is licensed under the Apache 2.0 license and the copyright of the man pages in the `database.db` file are copyrighted by their respective authors.

 ### Thanks to

 http://letsgokoyo.com - App Icon